 Other types of controller medicines include biologics or leukotriene modifiers.
 Always work with your doctor to find the right medicine for you.
 Asthma controller medicines are prescribed for persistent cases of asthma.

-For those with persistent asthma, controller medicines are essential to keeping symptoms under control.
+For people with persistent asthma, controller medicines are essential to keeping symptoms under control.
 But they must be used regularly and consistently.
-Shari Duncan of Detroit, Michigan (#57 in asthma controller medicine use, but #16 overall ranking on Asthma Capitals) has had to manage not only her controller medication use, but also that of her six children who all also have asthma.